CortexDeveloper/ecs-messages/README.md

 ### Remove API

 Messages removing is supoused to be automated by service.<br/>
-In case you realy need to manualy delete message you can use EntityManager or EntityCommandBuffer API.<br/>
+In case you realy need to manually delete message you can use EntityManager or EntityCommandBuffer API.<br/>
 As far as message is just an entity with bunch of components, there is no special way of removing them from World.<br/>

 If you need to delete messages of certain type use broadcaster API below.